Johnng007/Live-Forensicator/README.md

 * <p>Sometimes it may be paramount to maintain the integrity of the Artifacts, where lawyers may argue that it might have been compromised on transit to your lab.
   Forensicator can now encrypt the Artifact with a unique randomely generated key using AES algorithm, you can specify this by using the -ENCRYPTED parameter.
 You can   decrypt it at will anywhere anytime even with another copy of Forensicator, just keep your key safe.
 This task is performed by the FileCryptography.psm1 file</p>

+* <p>Forensictor looks out for suspicious activities within the Event Log, it has a long list of malicious executables, and powershell commands which it queries the event log against.
+CREDITS TO: https://github.com/ahmedkhlief/APT-Hunter</p>

 ## 🔥 What Forensicator Grabs
 ```bash